HARP SOLO

 Performance Requirements for Harp:

-• Outdoors: full shade is required from either an awning, verandah or small marquee.
+• Outdoors: Full shade is required from an awning, verandah, or small marquee.
 A tree or umbrella is not enough.

-• Dry: Please note the harp must never be placed in any danger of getting wet from inclement weather.
+• Dry: Please note the harp must never be in danger of getting wet from inclement weather.

-• Solid Surface: underfoot and under harp (i.e. not gravel, dirt or grass).
-Ideally a harp needs a hard, level surface under it – something like pavers or concrete.
-Alternatively, a 1.5m x 1.5m carpet mat (like they sell at Bunnings) could potentially be okay.
+• Solid Surface: underfoot and under harp (i.e., not gravel, dirt, or grass).
+Ideally, a harp needs a hard, level surface under it—something like pavers or concrete.
+Alternatively, a 1.5m x 1.5m carpet mat (like the ones they sell at Bunnings) could potentially be okay.

-• Moving: The harpist may require someone to be on hand to help with moving the harp if they need to go over rough terrain.
+• Moving: The harpist may need someone to help move the harp over rough terrain.

-• Level surface: Please note if the ground is uneven, then someone always has to have a hand on the instrument, which can make things quite tricky!
+• Level surface: Please note that if the ground is uneven, someone always has to have a hand on the instrument, which can make things quite tricky!
+The surface needs to be level.

 Harp AV:

-• Church vs Function Centre: It really depends on the venue and the acoustics.
-A church of course wouldn’t require amplification but somewhere like the convention centre would need it.
+• Church vs. Function Centre: It really depends on the venue and the acoustics.
+A church, of course, wouldn’t require amplification, but somewhere like the convention centre would.

-• Over 80 guests: As for as how many people, I would say in a drinks situation, any more than 80 or so and could be drowned out.
-A sit down dinner might be different as people tend to be less noisy.
+• Over 80 guests: As for how many people, I would say in a drinks situation, any more than 80 or so could be drowned out.
+A sit-down dinner might be different, as people tend to be less noisy.

 • Harpists don’t provide their own amplification.